adryd325/telive/gnuradio-companion/receiver_xmlrpc/gr3.7/README.txt

 Telive receivers with UDP transport and XMLRPC control, and helper files:

-kill_wrapper - a script to run an application and kill it when  ^C is pressed. takes the command to be ran as argument, for example ./kill_wrapper ./telive_6ch_gr37_udp_xmlrpc_headless.py
+../kill_wrapper - a script to run an application and kill it when  ^C is pressed. takes the command to be ran as argument, for example ../kill_wrapper ./telive_6ch_gr37_udp_xmlrpc_headless.py

 telive_1ch_gr37_udp_xmlrpc_headless.grc - headless 1 channel receiver grc
 script